diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Instead, the user’s task classpath is comprised of the following:
     * The job JAR file
     * Any JAR files contained in the lib directory of the job JAR file, and the classes directory (if present)
-    * Any files added to the distributed cache using the -libjars option , or the addFileToClassPath() method on DistributedCache (old API), or Job (new API)
+    * Any files added to the `distributed cache` using the -libjars option , or the addFileToClassPath() method on DistributedCache (old API), or Job (new API)
     The last option, using the distributed cache, is simplest from a build point of view because dependencies don’t need rebundling in the job JAR.
-Also, using the distributed cache can mean fewer transfers of JAR files around the cluster, since files may be cached on a node between tasks.
+Also, using the distributed cache can mean fewer transfers of JAR files around the cluster, since `files may be cached on a node between tasks`.

 **Classpath precedence**
 User JAR files are added to the end of both the client classpath and the task classpath, sometimes you need to be able to control the task classpath order so that your classes are picked up first.